 Here's an excerpt from that article - ample evidence that cats should not be fed vegetables:

 Mary goes on to explain other cat physiology proving that vegetable consumption is actually detrimental to a cat.
 Cats don't need vegetables, and the vegetables you see in so many commercial cat foods are just cheap fillers included to appease uninformed cat parents.

 I know you don’t want to hear it.
 Feed your cat meat.
 Raw, uncooked meat.

 You may not like it.
 You may wish it weren’t so, but cats thrive and survive on eating animal tissue.
 BUT NOT MEAT ALONE.
-Meat with bone in - for calcium - BUT A PARTICULAR PERCENTAGE OF BONE CONTENT.
-I also add nutritional supplements to my cat's diet - some of which are essential.
+Meat with powdered bone in - for calcium.
+(Powdered egg shells are a substitute for powdered bone.)
+I also like to add some nutritional supplements to my cat's diet.
 I’ll get to that subject a little further down the page.

-Now having said that, TOO MUCH CALCIUM CAN BRING ITS OWN PROBLEMS (like kidney calcification), SO I SUGGEST THAT YOU DO NOT HEAVILY SUPPLEMENT CALCIUM WHILE YOU ARE FEEDING A RAW DIET WITH BONE-IN.
+Now having said that, TOO MUCH CALCIUM CAN BRING ITS OWN PROBLEMS (like kidney calcification), SO I SUGGEST THAT YOU DO NOT SUPPLEMENT CALCIUM WHILE YOU ARE FEEDING A RAW DIET WITH BONE-IN (or with egg shells)

-So the story is... know the bone content percentages from wherever you are getting your meat, and know the ingredients of whatever supplement you might be using.
+So the story is... know the ingredients of whatever supplement you might be using.

 [Let me take a second while we're discussing bones to say something else I consider to be important.
-Only feed RAW bones whether they be intact or ground within the mat mixture.
+Only feed RAW powdered bones.
 NEVER feed cooked bones.
 Cooking affects the bone density, and MAY allow for splitting or fracturing.
 Who wants to take that kind of risk with their cats or dogs.]